ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/p6-t1-gh-cli.md

 * Another idea: `gh-repo-rename org/reponame newname` changes the name of the repo to `org/newname` .
 See <https://docs.github.com/en/rest/reference/repos#update-a-repository>
 * May be too much work: `gh-submodule-add '<[org1]/repo1>,...,<[orgN]/repoN>'` adds to the current repo the repos specified in the comma separated list `org1/repo1`, `org2/repo2`, etc as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of the current repo.
   - If some org as  `org1` is not specified, it is assumed to be  the same organization of the current repo.
-  - If one of the repos doesn't exist, throw an error.
+  - If one of the repos does'nt exist, throw an error.

 {% comment%}